secretstartups/handbook/content/handbook/marketing/sales-development/_index.md

 ### How do I request SAO credit on a Web Direct opportunity?

 On the opportunity record in Salesforce, compose a new Chatter message that includes the following:
-1. Tag a member of the Operations Team (Ramona Elliott or Ed Bao) or the Director of Global Commercial Sales Development (Brian Tabbert)
+1. Tag a member of the Operations Team (Ramona Elliott or Ed Bao) or the Director of Global Commercial Sales Development (Brian Tabbert). **Do not tag Sales Support Yourself**
 2. Include a link to the record in Salesforce that shows your related two-way activity in the past 60 days.
 If your related activity is a phone call, you must have entered the details of the phone call into the Qualification Notes field on the lead record at the time of the call in order for it to be considered.
 Qualification Notes entered after the Web Direct opportunity has been created will not be considered for credit.
 3. Explain how you influenced their decision to purchase GitLab (helped with evaluation, uncovered a need, provided value, etc)